Music Education Major (M)

 NOTE: All licensable majors and minors require that students pass applicable content examinations for licensure in the state of Wisconsin.

-NOTE: Art Education, Business Education, Music Education, Physical Education, and Spanish Education are licensable as K-12 programs only.
+NOTE: Art Education, Business Education, Music Education, and Physical Education, are licensable as K-12 programs only.

 Core Requirements45 - 48